-Welcome to Log Buffer, the weekly news blog about blogs in the datasphere.
+Welcome to Log Buffer, the weekly news update of happenings in the database world.

 In this post I want to talk about updating ASMLIB after or before updating kernel version.
 Beginning oracleasm-support version 2.1.0 and higher we can use the embedded function “update-driver” which can help us to save time and simplify the process of updating ASMLIB driver.

 I always tell DBAs to practice their restore skills because this is one area that you are not allowed to get wrong.
 Having experience with different types of restores give you the confidence to do the right thing in an emergency.
 However, I noticed that when it comes to practicing, not all DBAs are equally imaginative on what to practice.
 Practicing the same failure over and over is not the best possible practice.
 Here are few scenarios you should be able to recover from